The Team

 Claire Walford - Communications Officer

 Claire began working for The Clewer Initiative in September 2019 and since then, has been a key member of the communications team, providing strategic and day-to-day communications support.
-This includes managing the website, writing the monthly newsletter, creating content for the blog, handling media relations, overseeing our social media and planning, creating and delivering six Lent courses.
+This includes writing the monthly newsletter, creating content for the blog, handling media relations, and planning, creating and delivering our big campaigns around Lent and Anti-Slavery Day.